 At the risk of going all Andy Rooney on you, I think it’s a little bit sad that we don’t write letters anymore; emails, wonderful though they are, just aren’t as personal.

 Then again, I never get scolded at for poor handwriting in emails.
 So maybe it’s not such a bad thing.

 **Mercifully, the Bradley Manning verdict was announced Tuesday, as the former Army private first class was convicted of espionage but not guilty of aiding the enemy, a mixed decision that still will likely leave Manning in prison for the rest of his life.

 I’m not here today to argue that Manning is innocent; he leaked classified documents, and that was wrong.
 But what this young kid, an American citizen, has been put through over the past three years, is reprehensible.

 I’ve written about this before, about the inhumane treatment Manning faced while awaiting trial; of the 23 hours of imprisonment per day, of the denial of sheets and pillows on his bed.

-He is not allowed to have sheets or pillows (and not because he’s a suicide risk).
-He is not allowed to have any contact with other humans except for that one hour a day he’s outside.
-He can’t access any news programs or have any idea what’s going on in the outside world.
+Manning was not allowed to have any contact with other humans but for one hour per day when he was outside, and was not allowed to access any news programs or have any other contact with the outside world.